Table of Contents

-In the textile arena, textile fiber is the equally important raw material to produce various types of textile finished products.
+In the textile arena, fiber is the equally important raw material to produce various types of textile finished products.
 A fiber that can be spun into yarn or processed into textile such as a woven fabric, knit fabric, lace, felt, non-woven, etc by means of an appropriate interlacing method is called a textile fiber.

 A textile fiber should have at least 5 mm in length then it will be spin-able and it must be supple, flexible, and strong enough.
 Other properties such as elasticity, fineness, uniformity, durability, luster, and crimp should have a textile fiber more or less.